backslashspace/Windows-SSH-Fail2Ban/README.md

-When a ban is triggered, the program will block the IP based on its history for the configured amount of time and adds it to its database, automatic unbans are handled by the Windows Task Scheduler, which updates the firewall, & database.
+When a ban is triggered, the program will block the IP based on its history for the configured amount of time and adds it to its database, automatic unbans are handled by the Windows Task Scheduler, which updates the firewall & database.

 Furthermore, every ban is logged in the Windows event log under `OpenSSH-Fail2Ban` with the following information:
 - banned IP